/27 February 2013

 Looking for staff uniforms?
-Let us help you out with our workwear uniforms guide.
+Let us help you out with our work clothes guide.

 Fabric is the foundation of all work clothing.
 It should be fit for purpose.
 These days the emphasis is on easy care fabrics that offer ‘breathability”.
 Good quality work clothing will be sold with a care label.
 It’s also worth looking at fabric weight when comparing prices.
 Avoid poly cottons if the fabric is less than 50% cotton.
 When in doubt ask for samples.